A Nice Place to Be

-The Council have, after a hiatus of some months, recently (Oct 2022) moved manure from the Riding School to PPA site.
-However, we do not know whether this was a one-off to deal with an acute problem for the School, or if it will now happen periodically as a matter of course – as previously.
-We are still receiving wood chip from the Council.
-Manure and wood chip are for use by all paid up members of the Association.
-Let’s be considerate when using these resources, and leave sufficient for our neighbours to share.
-If we clear down to the hardcore or tarmac as we go, and don’t trample the material down, then it won’t turn into a compacted layer – which will quickly rot and be only any good for mulch – and then simply build up to be a problem.
-Diligence in so doing is genuinely appreciated!
+The Council have, after an interruption of some months, apparently resumed manure deliveries, and we hope that these will continue.
+We’re still receiving wood chip from the Council.
+This and manure are for use by all paid up members of the Association.
+However, let’s be considerate when using these resources, and leave sufficient for our neighbours to share.
+Also, if we clear down to the hardcore or tarmac as we go, and don’t trample the material down, then it won’t turn into a compacted layer – which will quickly rot and then only be any good for mulch – and then simply build up to be a problem.
+A big thank you to all who already do this.

 The Bring ‘n’ Take Station

-There is a place where we can leave any surplus produce that we might have, and can perhaps spot something that we fancy grown by someone else and left there.
-It is one of the brick cubicles near the Western Avenue entrance.
-It has been fitted with a bench, on which we can leave our excess crops and find those left by others.
-The door has been fastened permanently open, so that things are easy to see.
+There’s a place where we can leave any surplus produce that we might have, and can perhaps spot something that we fancy grown by someone else and left there.
+It’s one of the brick cubicles near the Western Avenue entrance.
+It’s been fitted with a bench, on which we can leave our excess crops and find those left by others.
+The door has been wedged permanently open, so that things are easy to see.
 However, can we all please not leave anything other than grown produce there?
-Spare sundries etc. quickly accumulate if they are of no use, and they just become yet more fly tipping to be removed by time-strapped volunteers!
-We should also keep an eye on anything that we do leave, and, if it is not wanted, then take it away to compost – or whatever – on our own plot, or to dispose of it off site!
+Spare sundries etc. quickly accumulate if they’re of no use, and they just become yet more fly tipping to be removed by time-strapped volunteers!
+We should also keep an eye on anything that we do leave, and, if it’s not wanted, then take it away to compost – or whatever – on our own plot, or to dispose of it off site!

 Bonfires are banned on all allotments in Cardiff.
-The Council has the power to issue an immediate Notice to Quit if there is evidence of a fire, so we must all take this seriously.
+The Council have the power to issue an immediate Notice to Quit if there’s evidence of a fire, so we must all take this seriously.

 Rubbish and Compost

-We are strictly required to take all rubbish off site with us.
+We’re required to take all rubbish off site.
 This includes any weeds, prunings, etc. that we don’t wish to compost on our own plot.
-It is often rather tempting to offload suchlike onto a nearby plot that looks abandoned, or onto a marginal area, particularly if that place already has tippings such as a weed pile on it.
+It’s often rather tempting to offload suchlike onto a nearby plot that looks abandoned, or onto a marginal area, particularly if that place already has tippings such as a weed pile on it.
 However, please don’t anyone do this.
 Apart from its breaking our agreement – and being fly tipping – this then has to be cleared by volunteers, and often with the use of Association funds, which could be far better used for other things.
 If anyone has a particularly challenging plot, then they should get in touch with the PPAA Site Secretary, who will be happy to advise.

 Carpets, tyres etc.